Mouzone/sermon-transcription/README.md

 - Tailwind CSS

 ## ⚙️ Methodology

+---
+# Future Improvements
+- Run locally on a Raspberry Pi using my local ip since it seems local ips are not flagged for downloading a video once a day, and can run a cron job to run daily
+- Change Frontend UI to be more readable
 - Deployed on [Vercel](https://vercel.com)
 - Fetches the latest sermon that has been transcribed and outlined by the backend.
 - Uses React Server Components to: